mikependon/RepoDB.NET/pages/operations/bulkinsert.md

 }
 ```

-##### Dictionary/ExpandoObject
+###### Dictionary/ExpandoObject

-Below is a sample code to bulk-insert by Dictionary or ExpandoObject.
+Below is the sample code to bulk-insert by Dictionary or ExpandoObject.

 ```csharp
 using (var sourceConnection = new SqlConnection(sourceConnectionString))